|- WJM home -|

 Environmental impact and green design sustainability are assessed through economic analysis.

 Economics is by definition a social science concerned with analysis of the production, distribution, and consumption of goods and services [6] AND the thrifty and efficient use of material resources [5].
 The process of obtaining and placing building materials, by utilizing or transforming natural resources by man and machine, is an economic and social endeavor.
 Therefore the architectural design of real spaces requires that the economic components be considered in the process of creating the design.
 Economics cannot be separated from the design of a real three-dimensional building.
+Economics is a fundamental design factor.
+These three factors represent the absolute minimum derivative constituent parts without which architecture would not be what it is. --THIS IS IMPORTANT--

+The Appropriate Triangular Balance between design factors results in higher design.
 Physically, the triangular shape is an inherently stable structural shape and provides an appropriately descriptive concept model for the balancing of the three factors.

+The Equilibrium [6] of "Appropriate Balance" describes the state of intellectual balance between opposing design forces and actions that is deliberately designed to be in harmonious balance.
 The artistic balance created by design is theoretically in place for the entire life of the building.
 To me, it is the artistic soul of the building.
+I call this artistic soul "Econo-functional Aesthetic Balance" or E-FABism.

 Economic theory describes a concept known as a “production possibilities frontier” [4].
 This plainly stated is as follows: Assuming finite resources (human labor as well as natural resources), there exists a maximum possibility of producing goods and services.
 By evaluating and analyzing the use of material and labor resources, it is possible to determine the most efficient way of utilizing the finite resources.
 By studying how best to apply these finite resources, one can produce the maximum output by minimizing economic waste.
+The appropriate triangular balance that I describe is analogous to a production possibilities frontier.
+By considering the design factors as three parts of a whole, maximizing each factor, and striving to create a thoughtful balance between the factors, better design can theoretically be achieved by applying each factor in the most appropriate way.
+The designer seeks to maximize the "Econo-functional Aesthetic Balance"

+Assuming the designer is given finite resources, finding the right balance between the factors will have a great impact on the success of the design.
 This is an entirely new way of thinking about the architectural design of buildings.
 Never before has an economic factor been embraced as a significant elemental component in the process of artistic architectural creation.
 Previously architects have tried to ignore an economic factor and have stubbornly refused to admit that an economic factor could play any meaningful creative role in the process of design.
 This stubborn denial has cost society and the architectural profession dearly.
 In the past few decades, frustrated clients have begun to turn away from architects and sought others to comment on matters of design.
 Design decisions that were once solely the architect's have been usurped by other related professions using economics and "value Engineering" to degrade the quality of the architect's design after the fact.
 This has led to a general degradation of the quality of our built environment.
 This would not happen if architects recognized, accepted, and included as fundamental the "Economic Factor" in the process of creating their building designs.

 It is only natural for clients and building users to desire value in their buildings.
 Architects need to be creative and provide real recognizable value through the thoughtful design of all three factors.
 The value of aesthetics, balanced with the value of function, further balanced with value of minimizing economic waste needs to be clearly demonstrated to clients, building users and society.